cinderblockgames/cindr.musicPlayer.js/README.md

 **NOTE:  Making changes to the internal tracking object is unsupported and can result in unpredictable behavior.**

 # Events
+Event listeners can be added for the below events by using the plain JavaScript method [**cindrM.addEventListener()**](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) or the jQuery method [**$(cindrM).on()**](https://api.jquery.com/on/).
+Any custom data is provided in the [detail](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/detail) property.

 ### play
+This event is raised when a song starts playing.

 ### pause
+This event is raised when a song is paused.

 ### end
+This event is raised when a song completes playing.

 ### timeupdate
+This event is raised when the playback position of a song is updated, when the load progress of a song is updated, and when the metadata for a song is loaded.
+The following custom data is provided:

+- **currentTime**: The playback position of the song, in seconds.
+- **currentTime-readable**: The playback position of the song, formatted to be human readable.
+- **duration**: The duration of the song, in seconds.
+- **duration-readable**: The duration of the song, formatted to be human readable.
+- **buffered**: The collection of time ranges that have been [buffered](https://developer.mozilla.org/en-US/docs/Web/Guide/Audio_and_video_delivery/buffering_seeking_time_ranges) for the song.

 ### songchange

 ### playlistchange
 ### shufflechange
 ### repeatchange
 ### volumechange

 # Controls

 ### play
 ### pause
 ### stop